Niger attack leaves 4 US soldiers dead: What to know

 U.S. Africa Command has launched an investigation into the ambush and will review whether additional security or armed support is needed for these types of missions.

 “The patrol that was attacked last week had actually done 29 patrols without contact over the previous six months or so; no indication that this was going to occur.
 I would say that what was actually very positive about it was the fact that they were able to have close-air support overhead, about 30 minutes after first contact, which is pretty impressive,” the director of the Pentagon’s Joint Staff, Lt.
-Gen. Kenneth F. McKenzie Jr., told reporters last week.
+Gen. Kenneth F. McKenzie Jr., said.

 Why are troops in Niger?